-His work is primarily influenced by ecological crisis and the various, often cryptic stories that arise as collapsing utterances from the natural world.
-Technically, his work manifests the artistic philosophy of the Qing Dynasty painter Shi-Tao, who emphasized subjective perspective and the use of shifting negative space--what cannot be seen.
-D'Agostino makes an effort not to fill artistic space with habitual aesthetic responses, but rather to investigate the landscape as an ever-changing fount –- a poetic archeology that, rather than attempting to arrive at something conclusive, recognizes the formless essence of perception and consciousness.
+"My work is primarily influenced by ecological crisis and the various, often cryptic, stories that arise as collapsing utterances from the natural world.
+Technically, the work manifests subjective perspective and the use of shifting negative space -- what cannot be seen.
+I make an effort not to fill artistic space with habitual aesthetic responses, but rather to investigate the landscape as an ever-changing fount –- a poetic archeology that, rather than attempting to arrive at something conclusive, recognizing the formless essence of perception and consciousness". -DD

 'Past and Present of a Counter Culture Narrative', National Gallery of Art, XXL Group Exhibition, Sofia, Bulgaria, 2018